Table of Contents[Hide][Show]

-I definitely feel like not having enough confidence has held me back.
+Plus, I definitely feel like not having enough confidence has held me back.

-There’s also a part of me that whispers negative thoughts about other people, that they make up for a lack of ability with an excess of confidence.
-I try not to listen to that voice, but it does pop up a lot.
+There’s also a part of me that whispers negative thoughts about other people, that they make up for a lack of ability with arrogance – an excess of confidence.

-Secondly, people sometimes find an excess of confidence repulsive and humility endearing.
 Excess of anything tends to be off-putting.
 A bit of vulnerability, without tugging on that lever too much, is a good thing.

-Finally, when we worry about things it can show that we care.
 Caring about things is usually good.
 For example, if you get on stage with zero nerves, does that mean you will do great or could it mean you are not as prepared as you could be?

-Why Growing Your Confidence Is Worth It
+The Benefits of Confidence or Why Growing Your Confidence is Worth It

 Confidence is not the only thing you need to be successful in business or life in general, but it sure helps.